Sachin–Jigar: Career

 In the following years, they composed music for films such as OMG – Oh My God!, Tere Naal Love Ho Gaya, Kyaa Super Kool Hain Hum, Ajab Gazabb Love, ABCD: Any Body Can Dance, Shuddh Desi Romance, Jayantabhai Ki Luv Story, Himmatwala, I, Me Aur Main, Go Goa Gone and Ramaiya Vastavaiya.

 The duo composed music for the film Humpty Sharma Ki Dulhania in 2014 which was produced by Dharma Productions.
 In 2015, they composed music for the film Badlapur.
 The same year they composed songs for the film ABCD 2, a sequel to ABCD: Any Body Can Dance and Hero.

 In 2018, they created the company White Noise Studios which aims to launch new talent and offer them opportunities in the music industry.

 They have composed several songs for films such as A Gentleman (2017), Stree (2018), Gold (2018), Arjun Patiala (2019), Made in China (2019), Angrezi Medium (2019), Chandigarh Kare Aashiqui (2021), Bhoot Police (2021), Bhediya (2022), Govinda Naam Mera (2022) and Zara Hatke Zara Bachke (2023).

+Controversy

+In October 2025, composer Sachin Sanghvi, one half of the musical duo Sachin–Jigar, was arrested by Mumbai police following allegations of sexual assault made by a woman in her late 20s. the complainant stated that Sanghvi had contacted her via social media in 2024, promised her work on a music album and marriage, and then allegedly sexually assaulted her on multiple occasions, leading to an FIR and his subsequent arrest on 23 October 2025.
+Sanghvi was released on bail shortly thereafter.

+His lawyer described the allegations as “absolutely baseless and unsubstantiated” and stated that Sanghvi’s detention was illegal, contributing to his release on bail.